 - a.
-Elected by the student body of his/her class; assist the class president; - b.
-Responsible for clerical duties of the class; take minutes at all meetings of the class and class officers; - c.
-Submit all meeting minutes to class advisers within 36 hours; - d.
-Help implement programs and activities; - e.
-Hold membership in the Class Officers Association; - f.
-Attend Class Officers Association meetings; - g.
-Secretary of Class Officers Association appointed by Class Officers Association chairperson.
+Assist the Class President and shall be elected by the student body of his/her Class. - b.
+Be responsible for clerical duties of the class and shall take minutes at all of Class and Class Officers Association Meetings. - c.
+Submit all minutes of meeting to Class Advisors within thirty-six hours. - d.
+Help in the implementation of programs and activities. - e.
+Must be a member of the Class Officers Association. - f.
+Must attend meetings of the Class Officers Association. - g.
+Secretary of Class Officers Association shall be appointed by the Class Officers Association Chairperson. - h.
+Must attend meetings of the Class Officers Association.

-Class Treasurers (senior, junior, sophomore and freshman)
+Class Treasurers (Senior, Junior, Sophomore and Freshman) The Class Treasurer shall:

+a.
+Assist the Class President and be elected by the student body of his/her Class.

+- b.
+Maintain up-to-date and accurate accounting of monies, which should be available for review upon request. - c.
+Be responsible for the implementation of all fundraising activities as approved by the University. - d.
+Sign all purchase requisitions, travel forms, and documents pertaining to finance. - e.
+Make monthly written reports to the Class on the financial transactions of his/her office showing the amount expended and the amount on hand with supporting evidence of Class authorization. - f.
+Submit financial report to SGA Treasurer or Financial Committee. - g.
+Help in the implementation of programs and activities. - h.
+Must be a member of the Class Officers Association. - i.
+Must attend meetings of the Class Officers Association.

+Class Queens (Senior, Junior, Sophomore and Freshman) The Class Queen shall:

 - a.
-Elected by the student body of his/her class; assist the class president; - b.
-Maintain up-to-date and accurate accounting records, which should be available for review upon request;

-- c.
-Responsible for implementing all fundraising activities, as approved by the university; - d.
-Sign all purchase requisitions, travel forms and documents pertaining to finance; - e.
-Provide monthly written reports to the class on financial transactions of his/her office showing amounts expended and on hand, with supporting evidence of authorization; - f.
-Submit financial report to SGA treasurer or Financial Committee; - g.
-Help implement programs and activities; - h.
-Hold membership in the Class Officers Association; - i.
-Attend Class Officers Association meetings.

-Class Queens (senior, junior, sophomore and freshman)
+Be the official female representative of the Class. - b.
+Assist the Class President and be elected by the student body of her Class. - c.
+Be responsible for the implementation of Class community service projects. - d.
+Help in the implementation of programs and activities. - e.
+Participate in all activities and special events in which Miss A&T or the Class deems necessary. - f.
+Be available upon request to serve as meeting representative in the absence of Miss A&T. - g.
+Must be a member of the Class Officers Association. - h.
+Must attend meetings of the Class Officers Association.

+Class Kings (Senior, Junior, Sophomore and Freshman) The Class King shall:

 - a.
-Serve as official female class representative; - Elected by the student body of her class; assist the class president; - c.
-Responsible for implementing class community service projects; - d.
-Help implement programs and activities; - e.
-Participate in all activities and special events deemed necessary by Miss A&T or the class; - f.
-Serve as meeting representative in the absence of Miss A&T, upon request; - g.
-Hold membership in the Class Officers Association; - h.
-Attend Class Officers Association meetings.
+Be the official male representative of the Class. - b.
+Assist the Class President and be elected by the student body of his Class. - c.
+Be responsible for the implementation of Class community service projects. - d.
+Help in the implementation of programs and activities. - e.
+Participate in all activities and special events in which Mister A&T or the Class deems necessary. - f.
+Be available upon request to serve as meeting representative in the absence of Mister A&T - g.
+Must be a member of the Class Officers Association. - h.
+Must attend meetings of the Class Officers Association.

-Class Kings (senior, junior, sophomore and freshman)

-- a.
-Serve as official male class representative; - Elected by the student body of his class; assist the class president; - c.
-Responsible for implementing class community service projects; - d.
-Help implement programs and activities;

-- e.
-Participate in all activities and special events deemed necessary by Mr. A&T or the class; - f.
-Serve as meeting representative in the absence of Mr. A&T, upon request; - g.
-Hold membership in the Class Officers Association; - h.
-Attend Class Officers Association meetings.